-In 2013-2014, The Shakespeare Society will host Shakespeare Works Residencies in collaboration with the Public Theater.
-Panel discussions will be hosted by The Public Theater.
+In 2014-2015, The Shakespeare Society will host some of its Residencies in collaboration with the Public Theater.
+Panel discussions for these Residencies will be hosted by The Public Theater.

 The Shakespeare Society's Ambassadors Program is an opportunity for early career theater artists and teachers passionate about Shakespeare to develop their skills while helping The Society further its mission.
 Actors, teaching artists, directors, dramaturges and designers who have finished their undergraduate degrees should apply.
 Ambassadors participate in the program for at least 1 year, with the option to stay an additional year as a mentor to incoming participants.